psathyrella/partis/manual.md

 | n_clusters       |  Number of clusters (clonal families in this partition)
 | partition        |  String representing the clusters, where clusters are separated by ; and sequences within clusters by :, e.g. 'a:b;c:d:e'
 | n_procs          |  Number of processes which were simultaneously running for this clusterpath.
 In practice, final output is usually only written for n_procs = 1

+An example of how to parse these output csvs is in `bin/example-output-processing.py`.

 By default, this uses the most accurate and slowest method: hierarchical agglomeration with, first, hamming distance between naive sequences for distant clsuters, and full likelihood calculation for more similar clusters.
 Like most clustering algorithms, this scales rather closer than you'd like to quadratically than it does to linearly.